ardanlabs/gotraining/topics/exporting/README.md

 Sandi Metz : Less - The Path to Better Design:
 https://vimeo.com/26330100

+* If you don't understand the data, you don't understand the problem.

-Think of a package as a component that accepts a set of inputs and provides a set of predictable outputs.
+* Think of a package as a component that accepts a set of data inputs and provides a set of predictable data outputs.
 It provides a semantic set of functionality.
 Focus more on the behavior and less on the concrete.

-Package dependency is a choice and must be thought about during the design of the application.
+* Package dependency is a choice and must be thought about during the design of the application.
 Design the source tree and import choices as part of the design of the architecture.

-Packages must only depend on other packages that are more stable than itself.
+* Packages must only depend on other packages that are more stable than itself.

-If a package will be a dependency for other packages, it needs to have an API that reveals as little as possible about the package.
+* If a package will be a dependency for other packages, it needs to have an API that reveals as little as possible about the package.

-Uncertainty is not a license to guess but a directive to decouple.
+* Uncertainty is not a license to guess but a directive to decouple.

-A package API must consider how changes to itself will affect changes to those packages that depend on it.
+* A package API must consider how changes to itself will affect changes to those packages that depend on it.
 We must recognize and minimize cascading changes.

-When dependencies are weakened and the coupling is loosened, stability is improved and cascading changes are minimized.
+* When dependencies are weakened and the coupling is loosened, stability is improved and cascading changes are minimized.
 Allowing for architectures that can better adapt to change over time.

-Don’t guess what changes could come, guess what could change.
+* Don’t guess what changes could come, guess what could change.

-Knowledge creates dependencies, unstable dependencies increase risk, uncertainty is your guide, loosen coupling so you can reduce cost.
+* Knowledge creates dependencies, unstable dependencies increase risk, uncertainty is your guide, loosen coupling so you can reduce cost.

-Interfaces provide the highest form of decoupling when the code working with the interfaces does not have any knowledge of the concrete type values stored within them.
+* Interfaces provide the highest form of decoupling when the code working with the interfaces does not have any knowledge of the concrete type values stored within them.
 The concrete types should be opaque to the code using the interfaces.

 ## Code Review